dial-once/node-phone-utils/README.md

 ```

 ##Documentation
+To generate fresh documentation (JSDoc) run

+`npm docs`

-To generate fresh documentation (JSDoc) use `grunt jsdoc` and see it in the *docs* folder.
+and see it in the *docs* folder.

-Note: To generate documentation for private members set the private flag to true in gruntfile.js jsdoc configuration section.

 ## Testing
-To start tests do the
+To start tests

-`grunt test` command
+`npm test`

+##Coverage
+To start instabull coverage

+`npm cover`

+##JShint
+To start jshint liniting

+`npm jshint`

 ## HLR Lookup Providers
-Node-phone-utils use a set of providers to do hlrLookup of phone numbers.
+Node-phone-utils uses a set of providers to do hlrLookup of phone numbers.

 ### Included providers
 These are few included providers that come with thi lib and work out of the box and they are: